BS - Chemistry

 Dr. Monica L. Ponder (she/her/hers) is an Assistant Professor of Health Communication & Culture in the Department of Communication, Culture and Media Studies (CCMS) within the Cathy Hughes School of Communications at Howard University.

-As a lifelong learner and practitioner, Dr. Ponder leverages, in her teaching, her 14+ year career in health communication at the Centers for Disease Control and Prevention.
-Dr. Ponder views the classroom as a safe space and hopes that, through this process, students become aware of their own power as scholar activists, empowered learners, and as emerging public health change-makers.
-In the classroom, she seeks to facilitate thoughtful conversations, encourage the creation of culturally responsive knowledge production, and collaborate respectfully as students engage in their own intellectual curiosity.
+As a lifelong learner and practitioner, Dr. Ponder brings to her teaching a 14+ year career in health communication at the Centers for Disease Control and Prevention.
+She views the classroom as a safe space where students become aware of their own power as scholar-activists, empowered learners, and emerging public health change-makers.
+In the classroom, she facilitates thoughtful conversations, encourages culturally responsive knowledge production, and collaborates respectfully as students engage their intellectual curiosity.

-Dr. Ponder holds BS and MS degrees in Chemistry from Clark Atlanta University, a MSPH in Epidemiology from Emory University and a PhD in Communication from Georgia State University.
+Dr. Ponder holds BS and MS degrees in Chemistry from Clark Atlanta University, an MSPH in Epidemiology from Emory University, and a PhD in Communication from Georgia State University.

 Clark Atlanta University